fireundubh/playwithfire/skyrim/master-of-disguise/faqs.md

 ## Where can I find the logs?

-Papyrus logs are stored at:
+The latest Papyrus log is saved to this file:

 ```
 %USERPROFILE%\Documents\My Games\Skyrim Special Edition\Logs\Script\Papyrus.0.log
 ```

-Logs specific to Master of Disguise are stored here:
+Logs specific to Master of Disguise are saved in this folder:

 ```
-%USERPROFILE%\Documents\My Games\Skyrim Special Edition\Logs\Script\User
+%USERPROFILE%\Documents\My Games\Skyrim Special Edition\Logs\Script\User\
 ```